snglenote/jSpringBoot-backend/README.md

 # jSpringBoot-backend

-An backend API for a movie website made using the [Java Spring Boot](https://start.spring.io) tool, Spring Framework and MongoDB.
+An backend REST API for a movie website made using the [Java Spring Boot](https://start.spring.io) tool, Spring Framework and MongoDB.
 The API allows users to send requests to:

 * **get all movies:**